 Theme Extraction via Embedding Clustering

-Embed each feedback item into a vector space using a sentence transformer.
-Cluster similar embeddings to identify recurring themes.
-Map clusters to your product taxonomy (e.g., 'onboarding', 'performance', 'billing', 'mobile-app').
-New clusters that do not match existing themes get flagged for manual labeling.
+Embed every feedback item into a vector space with a sentence transformer.
+Cluster similar embeddings into recurring themes.
+Map clusters to a product taxonomy ('onboarding', 'performance', 'billing', 'mobile-app').
+New clusters that do not match anything in the taxonomy get flagged for manual labeling — that is the signal a product surface has shifted faster than your taxonomy.

 Sentiment Scoring on a Unified Scale

-Score every feedback item on a -1 to +1 sentiment scale.
-For NPS verbatims, do not just inherit the NPS score.
-Run the actual text through sentiment analysis separately.
-A promoter who writes 'it is fine I guess' is not truly positive.
+Score every item on a -1 to +1 scale.
+For NPS verbatims, do not inherit the score.
+Run the actual text through sentiment analysis independently.
+A promoter who writes 'it is fine I guess' is not positive.
+The score is a self-report.
+The text is the evidence.

 Deduplication Across Channels

 The same customer often reports the same issue through multiple channels.
-A user might leave a bad App Store review and also file a support ticket about the same crash.
-Use customer identity matching (where available) and semantic similarity to merge duplicate signals.
+A bad release triggers an App Store review and a support ticket about the same crash.
+Without dedup, that one customer becomes two signals.
+Match by identity where you have it, semantic similarity where you do not.

-Source weighting assigns a multiplier to each feedback item based on its origin channel, the customer's relationship with your product, and the reliability of the signal[1].
-The goal is not to silence any channel but to prevent noisy channels from drowning out reliable ones.
-The weights below are reasonable starting defaults — run a calibration exercise with manually labeled data from your own channels before treating them as final.
+Source weighting assigns a multiplier to each item based on origin channel, the customer's relationship with your product, and how reliable the channel's signal actually is[1].
+The point is not to mute any channel.
+The point is to stop noisy channels from drowning the reliable ones.
+The defaults below are a reasonable starting topology — calibrate against your own labeled data before treating them as final.

-A single sentiment score for a theme is useful.
-A trend line is transformative.
-Your weekly brief should show not just "how customers feel about onboarding" but whether that feeling is improving or deteriorating compared to last week and the four-week average.
+A theme's sentiment score is useful.
+A trend line is decisive.
+The weekly brief has to show not just how customers feel about onboarding, but whether that feeling is moving — improving or deteriorating against last week and the four-week average.

-The calculation is straightforward but requires discipline in execution.
-For each theme, compute the weighted average sentiment score for the current week.
-Compare it to the previous week and to the rolling four-week average.
+The math is straightforward.
+For each theme, compute the weighted average sentiment for the current week.
+Compare against last week and the rolling four-week average.
 Assign a trend arrow based on the delta.
+The discipline is in not letting noise trip the arrow.

 compute-trend.tsinterface ThemeTrend {